Do you know when the U.S. Government collected information about the American population? Do you want information that these records contain?

-This led to plenty of controversy as from the results there was a very large number of black people that were deemed ‘mentally ill’.
+This led to plenty of controversies as from the results there was a very large number of black people that were deemed ‘mentally ill’.

 1850 – June 1st (Population – 23,191,876)

 This was the first census that recorded every member of the household.
-Previous censuses were only interested in the head of the house and where the rest of the household was tabulated with respect to their age.
+Previous censuses were only interested in the head of the house and where the rest of the household was tabulated concerning their age.

-The U.S. Government were also interested to learn about taxation, churches, pauperism and also crime as well.
+The U.S. Government was also interested to learn about taxation, churches, pauperism, and also a crime as well.

 The first slave schedules were also completed for this year that recorded all slaves living within the United States.